-- World Radio-communications Conference (WRC) determines the spectrum requirements - Two Frequency Ranges (FRs) - > FR1: Sub 6-GHz.
-Several new bands in this range. - > FR2: 24.25-52.6 GHz (mm-Waves) - ⇒ Good for high throughput in small cells - > NR can use both paired and unpaired spectrum NR specs list 26 operating bands for FR1 and 3 for FR2.
+- The World Radio-communications Conference (WRC) determines the spectrum requirements - □ Two Frequency Ranges (FRs) - FR1: Sub 6-GHz.
+There are several new bands in this range. - > FR2: 24.25-52.6 GHz (mm-Waves) \Rightarrow Good for high throughput in small cells - NR can use both paired and unpaired spectrum NR specs list 26 operating bands for FR1 and 3 for FR2.

-- ☐ Would later generations of wireless technology ever run out of available frequency ranges?

-They will keep moving in higher frequency bands.
-There is plenty of room at this point.
-Also, spectral efficiency will ensure that we use smaller bandwidth. - □ Does the specification require that all devices (i.e. smart phones) work in both FR1 and FR2?
+□ Would later generations of wireless technology ever run out of available frequency ranges?
+They will keep moving in higher frequency bands, and there is plenty of room at this point.
+Also, spectral efficiency will ensure that we use a smaller bandwidth.

-No.

-☐ What is paired and unpaired spectrum?
+- Does the specification require that all devices (i.e., smartphones) work in FR1 and FR2?
+No. - What is paired and unpaired spectrum?
 Is it the same as an aggregated spectrum?